open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 apply a schema-first approach in the OpenTelemetry project and its implications for the existing Telemetry Schema and Semantic Conventions.**

-The following diagram provides an overview of the relationships between the various components, processes, and artifacts of what could be a typical schema-driven end-to-end telemetry system in the future.
+The following diagram provides a conceptual overview of the relationships between the various components, processes, and artifacts of what could be a typical schema-driven end-to-end telemetry system in the future.

 ![Application Telemetry Schema Overview](./img/0240-otel-weaver-overview.svg)

-The concept of the Application Telemetry Schema and Resolved Telemetry Schema, as described in the previous diagram, will play a central role and unlock numerous use cases (this is not an exhaustive list):
+The Application Telemetry Schema concept is divided into two key parts: the Component Telemetry Schema and the Resolved Telemetry Schema, as shown in the previous diagram.
+These concepts are central to unlocking a variety of use cases.

+Examples of use cases include:

-* Telemetry Client SDKs can be automatically generated from an application telemetry schema, enhancing both user experience and performance.
+* Automatic generation of Telemetry Client SDKs from telemetry schemas, improving user experience and performance.
-* CI/CD pipelines can leverage an application telemetry schema to:
+* CI/CD pipelines using telemetry schemas to:
-  * Check compatibility of different schema versions,
+  * Check compatibility between different schema versions.
-  * Ensure security and privacy compliance,
+  * Ensure security and privacy compliance.
   * Integrate with enterprise data catalog systems.
   * And more.
-* Telemetry backends can:
+* Telemetry backends capable of:
-  * Automatically derive or update database schemas or dashboards.
+  * Automatically updating database schemas or dashboards.
-  * Trigger schema-driven transformations or processing in stream processor systems.
+  * Triggering schema-driven transformations or processing in stream processors.
   * And more.

+> Note: The names and formats of these concepts are still under discussion.
+A
+> detailed analysis of pros and cons will be covered later in the document.
+The
+> final decision will be deferred to future dedicated OTEPs.

 Another problem this proposal aims to address is the inherent complexity of the ecosystem where OpenTelemetry is utilized but not fully addressed by existing